peterhendrick/steggin/README.md

 ```bash
 gpg --verify SHASUM.sig SHASUM
 ```
-* --verify this argument verifies the next argument is a valid signed signature of the file that comes after.
+* --verify this argument verifies my gpg signature file against the SHASUM file specified in the last argument.

 You should see the following as part of the output: